 Why Speculators Buy Stock

-Often, they will buy shares in a company because they are "in play," which is another way of saying a stock is experiencing higher-than-normal volume and its shares may be being accumulated or sold by institutions.
-They buy stock not on the basis of careful analysis, but on the chance it will rise from any cause other than a recognition of its underlying fundamentals.
+Often, speculators purchase shares in a company because they are "in play," which is another way of saying a stock is experiencing higher-than-normal volume and its shares have the appearance of being accumulated or sold by institutions.
+They buy stock not on the basis of careful analysis, but on the chance that it might rise from any cause other than a recognition of its underlying fundamentals.

 Speculation itself is not necessarily a vice, but its participants must be absolutely willing to accept the fact that they are risking their principal.
 While it can be profitable in the short term, especially during bull markets, it very rarely provides a lifetime of sustainable income or returns.
 It should be left only to those who can afford to lose everything they are putting up for stake.

 How Does Investment and Speculation Affect Stock Price?

-The speculator will drive prices to extremes, while the investor (who generally sells when the speculator buys and buys when the speculator sells) evens out the market, so over the long run, stock prices reflect the underlying value of the companies.
+The speculator will drive prices to extremes, while the investor evens out the market (generally selling when the speculator buys and buying when the speculator sells)—over the long run, stock prices end up reflecting the underlying value of the companies.

 If everyone who bought common stocks were an investor, the market as a whole would behave far more rationally than it does.
 Stocks would be bought and sold based on the value of the business.
-Wild price fluctuations would occur far less frequently because as soon as a security appeared to be undervalued, investors would buy it, driving the price up to more reasonable levels.
+Wild price fluctuations would occur far less frequently because as soon as a company appeared to be undervalued, investors would buy it, driving the price up to more reasonable levels.

 When a company became overpriced, it would promptly be sold.
 Speculators, on the other hand, are the ones who help create the volatility the value investor loves.
 Since they buy securities based sometimes on little more than a whim, they are apt to sell for the same reason.